Nefisto/Loot-doc/manual/overview.md

 #### Raw enumerator

-A sugar to give you the **original** plain drops, as you see them in the drop table inspector
+A sugar to give you a copy of your drops as you see them in the drop table inspector

-* Include **all ORIGINAL** drops, which means that changes here will be permanent
+* Included drops still a cloned version of original drops
 * Do not open extensions, so will your receive just the properly extension drop
 * As we don't open extensions we check for repetitions
 * Include hidden drops